Find the answers to common questions regarding Pellissippi State's Service-Learning Program and ServiceCorps.

 What are the benefits of serving the community?

 The benefits of serving the community are numerous.
 It benefits the community partner, their clients, and you.
 Volunteering consistently shows potential employers that you have initiative and are concerned with your environment.
-Volunteering is also an opportunity to gain skills and develop talents for your resume, network, and gain understanding of political, social, and environmental challenges.
-Donating your time to help others is also good food for the soul.
+Consistent volunteers are 55% more likely to get hired for a position in rural areas and 27% more likely in urban areas.
+Volunteering is an opportunity to gain skills and develop talents for your resume, network, and gain understanding of political, social, and environmental challenges.
+People who volunteer regularly are statistically more likely to have longer lifespans and a greater sense of community, purpose, and life-satisfaction.

 What counts as community service?

-Community Service recognized by ServiceCorps is volunteer hours contributed to a nonprofit or public service entity, and these time contributions must benefit the community.
+Community Service recognized by ServiceCorps is volunteer hours contributed to a nonprofit or public service agency, and these time contributions must benefit the community.
 You cannot receive pay for your volunteer hours.

 - Does not count: Volunteering for a for-profit (as opposed to a non-profit) doing clerical or office clean-up/remodeling does not count as community service.

-- Does count: Volunteering with a for-profit during a fundraiser, awareness campaign, or other service capacity to benefit the community does count as community service.
+- Does count: Volunteering with a for-profit during a fundraiser, awareness campaign, or other service capacity in partnership with a nonprofit or public service agency to benefit the community does count as community service.
 Your service to the for-profit cannot be associated with the organizations profit-making activities.

 - Does count: Volunteering with your church by providing meals to low-income families, community beautification/weatherization efforts, or other outreach capacities that address environmental, economic, or social needs are accepted as community service.
 Volunteer hours must occur outside standard church services.

 If you have questions about whether or not your service is recognized as community service through ServiceCorps, please contact email@example.com.